WSU-kduncan/ceg3120-cheema15/Project 2/README.md

 ## New instance

 -The AMI that i selcted was the ubuntu AMI.
 I used the Ubuntu AMI because i am using the Ubuntu defult user for my system.
+Also the instance type that i used is t2.micro.
 -When the machine got created it chose for itself a private Ip adress.
 WHat we have to do is take out elastic ip and associate it with our instance.
-It will the auto selct a private ip adress.
+It will the auto selct a private ip adress.So i think that it would also generate the public ip adress.
+Also after we create our instance and it is running it provides us with a public ip adress that i used to ssh in.
+-For the volume you have to go under the configure storage tab. after that you can add a new volume but we had kept it the same at 8 GIB and gp2 root volume.
 -How i connected my VPC to my instace is when i created my instace i had edited the network settings and changed the VPC to my Cheema-vpc
 -How i created my instance was i went onto the new instances tab clicked on launch instances.
 Then i taged it with my last name naming it Cheema-instance.
 -To get my Elastic ip adress i went under the network tab and clicked on elastic ip and then clicked on allocate elastic ip.
 And then also taged it with my last name.
+-To add the security group under the network sttings tab there is a button that says add existing securit group and once you click on that it will provide you with the different security groups that you have!
 ![Screenshot (126)](https://user-images.githubusercontent.com/97908618/192825615-ccac8dc4-53f2-48a0-a269-180cc627aac7.png)
 ![Screenshot (130)](https://user-images.githubusercontent.com/97908618/192926138-a114529e-a608-4e58-9c38-403af14c06d2.png)